 Good to Great

-“A nicely cut lawn looks a lot better than one that has weeds and is overgrown,” According to Lakeisha W. Johnson with Absolute Property Solutions, LLC.
+“A nicely cut lawn looks a lot better than one that has weeds and is overgrown,” says Lakeisha W. Johnson with Absolute Property Solutions, LLC.
 “A lawn that has been cut and properly edged up looks even better.”

 “The real estate market is determined by what a buyer is willing to pay for a home,” she says.
 “A well maintained home may bring in a higher dollar if the buyer is comparing the home to one of equal perceived value but appears to not be maintained.”

-The Importance of a Well-Maintained Lawn in Real Estate Value
+Well-Maintained Lawns and Real Estate Value

 In summary, we’ve learned that first impressions matter, and that your lawn can provide a wonderful or a poor introduction to the rest of your property.
-But the real question is: does a well-maintained lawn help sell a home?
+But the real question is: Does a well-maintained lawn help sell a home?
 “Absolutely!” a resounding chorus of real estate experts would shout.

 Do you have any tips or tricks for increasing the curb value of your home?
 We’d love to hear from you!
 Just comment below.
-Also, make sure you sign up for our mailing list for more informative articles on improving your lawn.

 Want your lawn to wow would-be buyers?
 LawnStarter lets you schedule local lawn service online in minutes.